 “There are education models for teaching soft skills alongside technical know-how.” – Click to tweet

-The importance of soft skills in global business success is exactly the reason Thunderbird runs courses for individuals, including a global mindset course in Dubai October 22-24.
-It’s why we teach courses like Succeeding through Failure (September 5) and Leading Diverse Teams for Collaborative Results (September 27-30) – all those soft skills that are essential for thriving in global business.
+The importance of soft skills in global business success is exactly the reason Thunderbird runs courses for individuals, including programs like Global Mindset for Strategic Leadership.
+It’s why we teach courses like Succeeding through Failure and Leading Diverse Teams for Collaborative Results – all those soft skills that are essential for thriving in global business.

 So there are education models for teaching soft skills alongside technical know-how.
 Young people looking for a future in global business can jump-start their careers by seeking out those kinds of educational opportunities.
 Current employees can stay relevant by continuing education throughout their careers.
 (As Deloitte’s Josh Bersin put it: “Professionals at all levels know that their skills directly contribute to their earning power – or, as we like to say, ‘the learning curve is the earning curve.’”)

 And businesses have an incredible opportunity to gain competitive advantage by training current employees in those “missing” soft skills.
 Talent will probably become, if it isn’t already, the #1 source of competitive advantage – for companies, and countries too.